stewartsmith/drizzle/docs/replication/appliers/index.rst

 For example, an applier may write the replicaiton event to a file on disk, or it may send it over the network to some other service to be processed.

 Appliers are implemented by plugins and specify the unique name of a replicator with which Drizzle should pair it to create a replicaiton stream.
-Most appliers can be configured to use a specific replicator, but some are hard-coded to use a specific replicator.
+Applier plugins default to using the :ref:`default_replicator`, but they can be configured to use another replicator.

 Most applier plugins are loaded and ran on the :ref:`originating_server`, but this is not a requirement.
 For example, the :ref:`slave_applier` is